mbalesni/openpilot-pipeline/README.md

 ## Suggested improvements (easy PR!)

-- [ ] Use drive calibration info in inputs transformation & for visualization
+- [ ] Use drive calibration info from each segment for input transformation & predictions visualization
+- [ ] Filter out segments where the car is not moving.
+A camera-based detection method is already [implemented](gt_hacky/detect_moving_camera.py) (untested)
 - [ ] Fault-tolerant data loader (do not crash training when a single video failed to read)
 - [ ] Speed up data loader via a better synchronization mechanism
+- [ ] Move to PyTorch Lightning for better maintainability

 [^1]: Top 1 Overall Ratings, [2020 Consumer Reports](https://data.consumerreports.org/wp-content/uploads/2020/11/consumer-reports-active-driving-assistance-systems-november-16-2020.pdf)